 To start with, we need to have a bright idea about the IMEI number and the way to change it.

 - First and foremost, dial the code “*#06#” to check the IMEI number and witness the changes for the device.
 You can also record the changes for future purposes.

 - Use the Google Play store and download, install and run the MTK Engineer Mode app.

 - From the menu choose MTK and slide to connect with CDS Information and Radio Information.
 You will find the application in the display menu.

 - A change in the SIM slot incurs the problem so choose any one SIM network and stick to that until the end of the procedure.

 - Type a code “ EGMR=1” after typing AT to place the new IMEI identity number.
 Something like this will appear as a result: “EGMR=1, 10, 232650….76”.
 It will be a 15 digit number.
 Do not forget to leave a gap between the plus sign and EGMR.

 - Now reboot the computer after setting the command.
 And dial the identity pattern to check the changes.

-After the execution of the method switch off the android phone and restart after some time.
+After the execution of the method switches off the android phone and restart after some time.
 Dial “*#06#” to see the new identity code.
-Sooner you will find, the android is working good.
+The Sooner you will find, the android is working well.
 There will be no error in receiving, sending or bouncing messages and calls.
 The SIM slot will show a reliable network.